thinkpixellab/px-styles/README.md

 ### Breaking Changes

--   use dots instead of colons with get / config
+This isn't a complete list, but here are some notable changes when upgrading to V4.

--   clr prefers percentage instead of level
+-   The config syntax now uses use dots instead of colons with get / config so `get('colors:accent')` is now `get('colors.accent')`.
--   config items that have been removed
+-   The clr function now prefers percentages instead of a level so `clr(accent, -5)` is now `clr(accent, -50%)`.

-    -   shade levels
+### Todo / Considerations

-    -
+-   Would it make sense to rename `config` as `set` so that it matches the `get` function naming?

-### Todo
+-   Need to refine the color / theme tagging system.
+The syntax is different for colors vs. site variables.

--   rename 'config' as 'set'
+-   Controls mixins still need some cleanup and need to figure out how to handle site-vars.
--   refine the tag stuff
+-   Need to make a decision on whether to use color-mix with site-vars (or make it an option?).
--   would it be faster to store config with the dots in place instead of
+-   Add the ability to load px-styles with a complete config object and a way to export a configuration object (this is all on the assumption that loading this way would be faster...not sure if that's actually true so probably good to investigate first).

-## Install the Package
+## Installation / Usage

-Just dd the package to your project using npm.
+Add the package to your project using npm.

 ```
 npm install @thinkpixellab-public/px-styles --save